-2.6.3 Wind Pressures
+2.6.2 Wind Pressures

-Stria Cladding is suitable for use in all wind zones in New Zealand up to and including EH as defined in NZS 3604.
+Stria Cladding is suitable for use in wind zones up to and including EH as defined in NZS 3604.

-Stria Cladding is also suitable in specific design projects up to wind pressures of 2.5kPa ULS.
+Stria Cladding is also suitable in specific design projects up to design wind pressures of 2.5kPa ULS.